Net-zero gas inflow: Measurement of the gas consumption history of a massive quiescent galaxy: Methods

 \subsection{ALMA observations \& analysis}

 We observed the CO(3-2) emission line of GS-10578 with ALMA as part of programme 2023.1.01296.S (PI: D'Eugenio).
+CO(3-2) is a commonly used transition at high redshift to trace cold molecular gas due to its accessibility with e.g. ALMA and NOEMA \citep[e.g. ][]{Circosta21, Tacconi20}.
 The data were taken from 18\textsuperscript{th} November to 12\textsuperscript{th} of December 2023 in Band 3, with a baseline range of 15--3690 m.
 The total on-source exposure was $\sim7$ hours.
 The raw science data models were processed by the \texttt{scriptForPI} script, which resulted in the calibrated measurement sets for each observation.
 As the source was observed over six separate executions, we joined these executions using \textsc{CASA}'s \texttt{concat} task.
 The measurement sets also included the calibrator sources, so we created measurement sets containing only calibrated visibilities of the target source with \textsc{CASA}'s \texttt{split} task and time binned in 30s intervals for easier data management.

 The calibrated visibilities were imaged using \texttt{tclean} onto cubes using the natural weighting scheme (to maximise the sensitivity) with a final beam size of 0.64-0.69 arcsec.
 To maximise the sensitivity of the final emission-line cubes, they were imaged with 100 km s$^{-1}$ velocity channels, assuming that CO and ionised lines have the same FWHM.
 This allows us to resolve any potential emission lines with $>$3 channels across the emission line.
 The final emission-line cubes have RMS of 0.06 mJy/beam in the 100 km s$^{-1}$ velocity bin.
-We also imaged the continuum by excluding any spectral channels containing any potential CO(3-2) emission with a final RMS of 0.004 mJy/beam.
+We also imaged the continuum by excluding any spectral channels in which we would expect the CO(3-2) emission based on the redshift and velocity dispersion of the lines in the NIRSpec spectra.
+The final rms of the continuum maps is 0.004 mJy/beam.
 We cleaned the imaged data using \textsc{CASA}'s \texttt{tclean} task down to 3-$\sigma$ depth; however, we verified that any detections or non-detections are consistent in both the dirty (not cleaned) and cleaned imaged data.